supermarsx/autogithubpullmerge/readme.md

 - `--single-branches` accepts `OWNER/REPO` format.
 - Returns branch names as reported by the first page of the REST API.
 - This path bypasses the TUI and other polling activities.
+- GitHub returns at most 100 branches per call for this endpoint.

 A small helper script is provided at `examples/single-branches.sh`.